 [The following is based on research done by Michael Jorgensen.
 Valuable information was provided by Nancy Clasen, great-great granddaughter of Marie Cormontan Lyders]:

-Theodora came from Norway to the United States with her father Even and older sister Eivinda to live with her older brother Gottfred Christian Vogelsang Cormontan (also known as Gottfried, Christian, C. G., or--usually--C. G. V. Cormontan).
-C. G. V. received a Chemistry degree from the Norwegian University in Christiania (later Oslo) on December 10, 1868.
-According to the December 15, 1899 edition of the Madelia, MN Times C.G.V. arrived in the United States in 1873 and probably began practicing as a pharmacist that year.
-He became a naturalized citizen on June 8, 1880 in Clayton Co., Iowa, where the 1880 census listed his occupation as a school teacher.
-By 1881 he had moved to Sacred Heart in Renville County, Minnesota where his youngest sister Marie had lived since 1880 with her husband, Edward Lyders, a doctor and pharmacist.
-In the early 1880s C. G. V. returned to Norway, perhaps to visit his father and sisters Eivinda and Theodora.
+Theodora came from Norway to the United States with her father Even and older sister Eivinda, almost certainly to live with her older brother Gottfred Christian Vogelsang Cormontan (known as Gottfred, Christian, C. G., or C. G. V. Cormontan).
+C. G. V. received his druggist/pharmacist degree from the Norwegian University on December 10, 1868, and moved to the U. S. in 1873.
+He became a naturalized citizen on June 8, 1880 in Clayton Co., Iowa, where he was a school teacher.
+By 1881 he had moved to Sacred Heart in Renville County, Minnesota where his youngest sister Marie had lived since 1880 with her husband, Edvard Lyders, also a druggist.
+Around this time C. G. V. returned to Norway, perhaps to visit his father and sisters Eivinda and Theodora.
 He returned to Sacred Heart in 1884.
-Theodora, her father Even, and her sister Eivinda joined the Lyders family in Sacred Heart in the summer of 1887.
-By this time C. G. V. lived in Franklin in southern Renville County, MN.
-Theodora's older brother Hans Nicolai Patroclus Cormontan, a carpenter, also came to Sacred Heart around 1884, probably from Illinois.
-None of the four siblings ever married.
-Their mother, Louise Augusta Hirsch Cormontan, died in 1865.
+Theodora, her father Even, and her sister Eivinda joined C. G. V. in Sacred Heart in 1887.
+His older brother Hans Nicolai Patroclus Cormontan, a carpenter, also came to Sacred Heart in 1887, probably from Illinois.
+None of the four siblings were married.
+Their mother, Louise Augusta Hirsch, died in 1865.

-The front page of the Granite Falls Tribune reported on October 18, 1887 that "Miss Theodora Cormontan, of Sacred Heart, will give a concert at Winter's Hall Friday evening, Oct 21st, consisting of vocal and instrumental music.
+The front page of the Granite Falls Tribune reported on October 18, 1887 that "Miss Theodora Cormontan, of Sacred Heart, will give a concert at Winter's Hall Friday evening, Oct.
+21st, consisting of vocal and instrumental music.
 Miss Cormontan studied music for 7 years in Germany and other countries in Europe; has given concerts at Copenhagen, Denmark and Arendahl and other cities in Norway.
 She will sing English, Norwegian, Swedish, German and Italian, some of the pieces being of her own compositions.
 The concert promises to be a rich treat and let all remember the day and place."
 In a review of the concert on October 25, 1887, the front page of the same paper read "The concert at the hall on Friday last was well patronized and we hear many flattering words of praise for the singer who entertained for nearly two hours.
 Her superior gift is plainly instrumental music and her admirers are numerous.
 We hope to hear her again."
 Cormontan advertised as a teacher of vocal and instrumental music in the Granite Falls paper that November and December.

-On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders [her younger sister Marie] and Miss Louisa [Marie’s daughter] was a great musical treat and a decided success.
+On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders and Miss Louisa [Marie’s daughter—also known as Louise] was a great musical treat and a decided success.
 Miss Cormanton is a capital musician, a fine singer, and is highly spoken of in musical circles and those who did not attend missed a rare treat.”
-Even, Theodora, and Eivinda all moved to Franklin, MN in 1888, where C. G. V. owned and operated the first drug store in Franklin.
-Hans appears to have joined the family a few years later.
-In 1888 C. G. V. was elected to the first town council, and served several years as a town councilman.
+Pastor Cormontan, Theodora, and Eivinda all moved to Franklin, MN in 1888, where C. G. V. owned and operated the Franklin Drug Store.
+C. G. V. served several years as a town councilman.

 Theodora was in St. Paul again in March of 1891, according to the composition date written on one of her manuscripts.
-In 1891 C. G. V. was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
-By 1892 Theodora played the organ for two area churches, conducted choirs, and taught music lessons.
+Also by 1891 C. G. V. was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
+By 1892 [in Franklin] Theodora played organ for at least two area churches, conducted choirs, and taught music lessons.
 The Morton Enterprise reported in April of that year “The lady [Theodora] is certainly an excellent teacher in vocal as well as instrumental music.”
 Also by 1892 she was traveling to nearby Morton, where she taught approximately fifty students.
-Around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ungdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran songbook called the Frydetoner (Joyful Songs).
+Around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ugdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran hymnal called the Frydetoner (Joyful Songs).
 Her father Even Cormontan died in Franklin in 1893.
-C. G.V. and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin in 1898.
+C. G V. and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin.
 Seven of Theodora’s manuscripts carry dates that indicate that they were composed or edited while she lived in Franklin.
-A number of the undated works were also written there.
+It is likely that a number of the undated works were also written there.

 The Cormontan music that Bonnie and Michael rediscovered includes six piano solos published in the United States and approximately 150 manuscript scores (the exact number depends on how several incomplete works are counted).
 The vast majority of the manuscripts are piano solo, but there are a few hymns, works for the organ, vocal solos, and vocal duets as well.
 Almost all the manuscripts are in ink and stand as completed works.
 Theodora may have sent these copies to potential publishers and/or used them as performance copies.
 There are a few works in pencil that seem to be draft copies.
 It appears that about 25% of the compositions were written in Europe and 75% in the United States.
-Most have no markings to indicate when they were composed, so determining where her music was written is an educated guess based on some dates and opus numbers as well as titles written in English compared to titles written in Norwegian.
-Music written on paper with the marking "Made in Germany" appear to have been late compositions.
+Most have no markings to indicate when they were composed, so determining where her music was written is an educated guess based on some dates an opus numbers as well as titles written in English compared to titles written in Norwegian.
+Music written o paper with the marking "Made in Germany" appear to have been late compositions.